Make a recycled bird feeder and do a water filtering experiment to learn about pollution.

 Our crafts were all made from recycled material:

-I provided the children with polystyrene packaging scraps and felt pens(koki’s).
+I provided the children with polystyrene packaging scraps and felt pens(markers).
 They could make whatever they wanted, making this an open ended crafting opportunity.
 Some made people, some made “sculptures”, some just coloured the pieces and stuck them on randomly.

 We attempted to make paper mache bowls.
 It is still drying, so we must still finish it off.
-(I will update with a photos soon.)

 This was a great sensory experience too, adding the flour and water, mixing it with a little white glue to make it stronger.
 Then dipping the strips of shredded paper into the mixture to stick them around the jars.
 This was done in a few layers, some more than others, and smoothed out with the hands, also some more than others.
 Now we need to wait for it to dry to take the paper off and paint it.

-For sensory play we had a plain rice bin with different small items.
+For sensory play, we had a plain rice bin with different small items.
 I added magnets to the bottom of the army men, and we played the army men must find the “baddies”(magnetic attractable items).
-So, in reality we sneaked in some science and imaginative play during sensory play too.
+So, in reality, we sneaked in some science and imaginative play during sensory play too.

 The next day we “reused” the rice, colouring it and playing with the plastic kitchen utensils.

-This experiment we did on water filtering was easy to set up: I added some dirt from outside to the one glass, pouring it through three coffee filters to show the kids how the filtering process works.
+This experiment we did on water filtering was easy to set up: I added some dirt from outside to one glass, pouring it through three coffee filters to show the kids how the filtering process works.
 I explained that our drinking water gets filtered much more than this and more processes are used to purify our water.
 The clean water glass showed how clean our tap water is after all these processes.